Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `RECOMMENDATION` - The module is recommended, for example to provide enhanced integration functionality.
 * `CONFLICT` - The module is in conflict with the modeled one, for example due to overlapping functionality.

-The generator uses this value in the corresponding module dependency created in the version class.
+The generator uses this value in the corresponding module dependency created in the `composer.json` file.

 #### Hook provider mode